GergelyBuday/gergelybuday/docs/_posts/2022-09-20-setting-up-a-github-page.md

 For running a GitHub Pages blog, you need mainly these:

-- setting A and AAAA records for your domain name: pointing to GitHub Pages' servers
+- setting DNS A and AAAA records for your domain name: pointing to GitHub Pages' servers
 - creating a GitHub repository and registering it for GitHub Pages
 - setting a TXT record to make a connection between your domain name and GitHub Pages
 - installing Ruby, Bundler and Jekyll on your machine